Kiyesa/Kiyesa/README.md

 # Heyyo, I'm Kiyesa and this is..
 Official open source version of Kiyesa.
 Do not share without permission.
-Shared when it gets verified on Discord.
+Shared when it reaches 10000 servers on Discord.
 So if you want source then go invite it to your servers.
 <div align="center">
     <a href="https://discord.com/users/774817392509190154" title="Discord Profile"><img src="https://lanyard-profile-readme.vercel.app/api/774817392509190154/?theme=light&bg=809ecf&animated=true&hideDiscrim=true&borderRadius=30px"></a>
 </div>